zhihuammu/ODE-book/overview/motivation.md

 - A system of equations: $\displaystyle \diff{\mathbf{Y}}{t}=\mathbf{F}(t, \mathbf{Y})$

+We will learn to derive linear multistep methods and analyse their properties:

+- accuracy,
+- consistency,
+- stability,
+- convergency.

 We will also touch on graph theory and sparse matrix computation to:

 - Form adjacency matrix for a graph,